Malingering of post-traumatic stress disorder: Psychological assessment findings

-Other psychological test instruments have been investigated for PTSD malingering detection ability, but have not approached the accuracy rates of the MMPI-2.
-These tests include the Personality Assessment Inventory and Trauma symptom inventory.
-The current literature modestly supports the effectiveness of the Personality Assessment Inventory or PAI at detecting malingering of posttraumatic stress disorder or PTSD.
+While other psychological assessments, such as the Personality Assessment Inventory and Trauma Symptom Inventory have been explored for detecting PTSD malingering, none have matched the MMPI-2's accuracy rates.
+The current literature modestly supports the effectiveness of the Personality Assessment Inventory or PAI at detecting malingering of post-traumatic stress disorder or PTSD.
 Although results are mixed, the validity indicators of the PAI have been found to be effective at differentiating malingered PTSD from a diagnostically supported diagnosis of PTSD.
 Specifically, the negative impression management or NIM scale, the malingering index scale or MAL, and the negative distortion validity scale or NDS of the PAI are interpreted in detecting malingering of PTSD.